Cullen’s entire world was one giant headache.

 Barris froze, his hand on the back of his neck, and looked up at the ceiling.
 He almost thought he’d heard a voice whispering from the rafters, but it must have been his imagination.
 For a moment, his eyes lingered on the patch of light streaming in from the high window.

 Just then, Barris heard a soft ‘snick,’ like that of a door closing gently on its frame.
-And as he turned his head, he heard another, far more familiar sound: the raw ‘creak’ of a bowstring being pulled to full draw.
+And as he turned his head, he heard another, far more familiar sound: the ‘creak’ of a bowstring being pulled back.

 Barris whirled around, and then he froze.
 In spite of his headache, in spite of his sudden fear, Barris almost felt - relieved?
 For there was one question answered.
 It seemed that the prisoner had not disappeared into thin air after all.